honeycombio/honeyaws/README.md

 ## Honeycomb AWS Bundle [![Build Status](https://travis-ci.org/honeycombio/honeyaws.svg?branch=master)](https://travis-ci.org/honeycombio/honeyaws)

-`honeyaws` is a collection of programs to enable observability in your AWS infrastructure.
-They get information from AWS and publish it to Honeycomb as events for later querying and debugging.
+`honeyaws` is a collection of programs to send events from your AWS infrastructure into [Honeycomb](https://www.honeycomb.io/), a service for debugging your software in production.

 - `honeyelb` - A tool for ingesting Elastic Load Balancer access logs.
   ([docs](https://honeycomb.io/docs/connect/aws-elastic-load-balancer))